josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 ## Global styling

-There are a few ways you can add global CSS files in SvelteKit, but I find the _best_ method is to simply `import` the CSS inside a Svelte component's `<script>` tag.
-It's easy, for one thing, but more importantly, this _also_ puts the styles through SvelteKit's preprocessor, which we'll want when we add Sass in just a moment.
+There are a few ways you can add global CSS files in SvelteKit, but I find the _best_ method is to simply `import` the CSS inside a Svelte component.
+It's easy, for one thing, but more importantly, it _also_ puts the styles through SvelteKit's preprocessor, which we'll want when we add Sass in just a moment.

-Create a new folder inside of `src/lib` for your styles (again, just for organizational purposes), and add a `style.css` file inside it.
+Create a new folder inside of `src/lib` for your styles, and add a `style.css` file inside it.

 ```fs
 📂 src